Israel's Netanyahu says would put peace deal to referendum

 “There is a very serious effort under way to get talks to resume,” said a senior Israeli official who declined to be named.
 “People are devoting a lot of time and effort to this.
 It is possible and it is doable.”

-U.S. President Barack Obama came to Israel in March and his secretary of state has visited the region three times in little over six weeks.

-In a sign of continued diplomacy, Kerry met Israeli Justice Minister Tzipi Livni later on Thursday in Washington and U.N.
-Secretary-General Ban Ki-moon at the United Nations in New York.
+U.S. President Barack Obama came to Jerusalem in March and his secretary of state has visited the region three times in little over six weeks.
+Kerry was due to see Israeli Justice Minister Tzipi Livni later on Thursday in Washington.

 Livni has been designated by Netanyahu to be his chief peace negotiator.
 She was traveling with one of the prime minister’s top officials and confidants, Yitzhak Molcho.